Im-0xea/ibranching/README.md

 # Indentation-Branching

-a transpiler for c allowing you to forego the usage of curlybraces, semicolons and in case of enums and struct initialisation lists, commas, by parsing the identation, newlines + some added language specifics
+a transpiler for c-style languages allowing you to forego the usage of curlybraces, semicolons and in case of enums and struct initialisation lists, commas, by parsing the identation, newlines + some added language specifics

 this reduces unneccasary complexity as most of us implicitly use this format while writing code, and only add these symbols because the language requires it